coredns/coredns.io/content/blog/coredns-002.md

     }
     ~~~

-  See middleware/cache/README.md for more details.
+  See plugin/cache/README.md for more details.

-* middleware/dnssec: replaced go-cache with golang-lru in dnssec.
+* plugin/dnssec: replaced go-cache with golang-lru in dnssec.
 Also adds a `cache_capacity`.
-  option in dnssec middleware so that the capacity of the LRU cache could be specified in the config
+  option in dnssec plugin so that the capacity of the LRU cache could be specified in the config
   file.
-* middleware/logging: allow a response classs to be specified on log on responses matching the name *and*
+* plugin/logging: allow a response classs to be specified on log on responses matching the name *and*
   the response class.
 For instance only log denials for example.com:

     ~~~ txt